Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 Earlier versions ignore the `temporality_preference` flag and would, therefore, require additional processing (cumulative to delta conversion) before ingestion.
 It is possible to to this conversion in a collector, but would make the setup more complicated, so it is initially omitted in this document.

-The dashboard only uses metrics that have a `service.name` from this list: `dynatrace-otel-collector,otelcorecol,otelcontribcol,otelcol,otelcol-contrib`.
+The dashboards only use metrics that have a `service.name` from this list: `dynatrace-otel-collector,otelcorecol,otelcontribcol,otelcol,otelcol-contrib`.
-At the top of the dashboard, you can filter for specific `service.name`s.
+At the top of the dashboards, you can filter for specific `service.name`s.
 You can also edit the variable and add service names if your collector has a different `service.name` and does therefore not show up on the dash.

 ### Adding `service.instance.id` to the allow list